oracle-quickstart/terraform-oci-open-lz/addons/sovereign-controls/readme.md

 - investigate MFA for local users

 ### Vault Key Management

+**Let's Talk About Encryption**.
+In this section, we will explore encryption keys, focusing on who manages the encryption keys you use in the cloud and where these keys are stored.
+Oracle Cloud Infrastructure (OCI) offers encryption solutions in the following categories:

+* **Oracle-Managed Encryption**: In this model, Oracle manages the encryption keys on your behalf, allowing you to focus on managing your applications.
+* **Customer-Managed Encryption**: This approach gives you full control over managing encryption keys and the Hardware Security Modules (HSMs) that securely store these keys.

+We recommend the **customer-managed** option for encryption, as it provides greater control.
+Within this option, there are different levels of management available:

+**1. Virtual Vault**: Virtual Vault is a multitenant encryption service where your keys are stored in HSM partitions shared with keys from other customers.
+It is the default encryption service in Vault.

+**2.Private Vault**: Private Vault is a single-tenant encryption service that stores keys in a dedicated HSM partition with isolated cores specifically for your tenancy.
+Both Vault options allow you to create master encryption keys stored in one of the following ways:
+* **HSM-Protected**: All cryptographic operations and key storage are performed within the HSM.
+* **Software-Protected**: Cryptographic operations and key storage occur on a bare metal server, with keys secured at rest using a root key from the HSM.

+* **3.Dedicated KMS**: Dedicated KMS provides a single-tenant HSM partition as a service, offering a fully isolated environment for key storage and management.
+The main distinction from Private Vault is the level of control over the HSM partitions.

+* **4.External KMS**: External KMS allows you to use your own third-party key management system to protect data in OCI services.
+You retain control over the keys and HSMs outside of OCI, managing their administration and security.
+Master keys are always stored outside OCI, and encryption/decryption operations occur externally.
+EKMS provides a separation between key management and encrypted resources in OCI.For more information, visit: [Oracle Sovereign Cloud Solutions - OCI External KMS](https://blogs.oracle.com/cloud-infrastructure/post/oracle-sovereign-cloud-solutions-oci-external-kms)

+Selecting the appropriate OCI KMS offering for your organization depends on your specific needs for control, security, and other factors.
+Consider the following:
+* **Security Requirements**: If your organization requires master encryption keys to be stored in single-tenant HSMs and never leave the HSMs in plain text, you should consider OCI Private Vault or OCI Dedicated KMS.
+These options provide a higher level of control and isolation for your encryption keys in OCI.
+* **Compliance Requirements**: If your organization needs to store encryption keys on-premises, OCI External KMS may be a suitable choice.
+* **Cost**: OCI Virtual Vault is the most cost-effective option for customer-managed encryption.
+In contrast, OCI Dedicated KMS and OCI External KMS are more expensive but offer enhanced control and compliance capabilities.

+By default, all OCI Landing Zones use Virtual Vault with Software keys for cost efficiency, which is sufficient to meet CIS requirements.
+For sovereign customers, we recommend enhancing security by configuring either Dedicated KMS or External KMS.To read more about this topics check this [article](https://blogs.oracle.com/cloudsecurity/post/key-management-key-to-protecting-data-in-oracle-cloud)

 TODO:
 - default vault with software encryption keys already for all LZs
 - explain options for other vault types and keys